life-itself/artearthtech.com/content/aet-institute/_index.md

 If wisdom is the thing that allows us to make open-ended decisions that lead to a better life, it must be what we need more of.
 We continually emphasize being smarter and harder working to succeed, but we do not ask ourselves -- succeed at what?

-Our values are not reflected in our day to day life as individuals, communities, and societies.
-How to make different choices as people and societies is a question that we will continue to face.
+How do we same sure that our core values are really reflected in our day to day life as individuals, communities, and societies?
+How do we make different choices as people and societies?
+These are questions that have faced for some time and which are only growing in importance.